rohanshetty1888/Analytics/DataAnalysis/LinearRegression/PriceElasticity/Case_Study.md

 <b>PRICE ELASTICITY</b><br>

 In case you would like to have a quick overview on "What is Price Elasticity?", please feel free to check out my article on LinkedIN.<br>
--- <a href="https://www.linkedin.com/in/rohanvshetty/">Price Elasticity - Regression Model</a>
+LINK -- <a href="https://www.linkedin.com/in/rohanvshetty/">Price Elasticity - Regression Model</a>

 <b>Problem Statement:</b><br>